What can I do at home to help my child?...

 • The Parent Champion website has some ‘Top Tips’ for spelling, reading, memory and organisation explained by a teacher and mum Julianne Miller.
 Watch the clips by clicking here.

 If you use Face Book there are some closed groups that you can join that aim to help children and relatives to cope with the challenges that comes with dyslexia and related issues.
 A post to the group can put you in touch with others that have had the same experience, there are also professionals who are members that can be very helpful and useful documents to download from the files on the FB page.
-Dyslexia support UK (Operation Diversity) and Dyslexia support UK
+We can recommend Dyslexia support UK

 Understood.org has some useful tips for helping Your Child Cope With Anger and Frustration, click here to read.